Larryzpl123/Prime-Graphing-Calculator-for-Polynomials/README.md

 A tool to graphicalize polynomials with thier 1st and 2nd derivatives, made with basic java without needing any special libraries to run.<br/>

 <br/> There is also
-<a href="https://larryzpl123.github.io/Prime-Graphing-Calculator-for-Polynomials/">a html website version</a>
+<a href="https://larryzpl123.github.io/Prime-Graphing-Calculator-for-Polynomials/">a html simplified website version</a>
 translated from the java file.<br/>
 <br/>
 input format is y = n , or y=nx^3 +/- nx^2 +/- nx +/- n, or input without y. <br/>